SerGreen/Appacker/README.md

 * `IconInjector` &mdash; DLL project for replacing icons of external executables

 ## Dependancies and credits
-* [IconLib by Gustavo Franco](https://www.codeproject.com/Articles/16178/IconLib-Icons-Unfolded-MultiIcon-and-Windows-Vista) &mdash; Library for work with windows `.ico` images.
+* [IconLib by Gustavo Franco](https://www.codeproject.com/Articles/16178/IconLib-Icons-Unfolded-MultiIcon-and-Windows-Vista) &mdash; Library for work with windows `.ico` images
-* [IconInjector by some chinese guy](https://hackforums.net/showthread.php?tid=1021081) &mdash; Library for injecting icons into external executables.
+* [IconInjector by some chinese guy](https://hackforums.net/showthread.php?tid=1021081) &mdash; Library for injecting icons into external executables
-* [Fody.Costura by Simon Cropp](https://github.com/Fody/Costura) &mdash; NuGet package for embedding .exe and .dll files into the main executable.
+* [Fody.Costura by Simon Cropp](https://github.com/Fody/Costura) &mdash; NuGet package for embedding .exe and .dll files into the main executable
-* [Resource.Embedder by MarcStan](https://gitlab.com/MarcStan/Resource.Embedder) &mdash; NuGet package for embedding localization satellite assemblies into the main executable.
+* [Resource.Embedder by MarcStan](https://gitlab.com/MarcStan/Resource.Embedder) &mdash; NuGet package for embedding localization satellite assemblies into the main executable
-* [CultureManager by Grant Frisken](https://www.codeproject.com/Articles/23694/Changing-Your-Application-User-Interface-Culture-O) &mdash; WinForms component that allows dynamically update language and UI Culture of the form without closing and recreating it.
+* [CultureManager by Grant Frisken](https://www.codeproject.com/Articles/23694/Changing-Your-Application-User-Interface-Culture-O) &mdash; WinForms component that allows dynamically update language and UI Culture of the form without closing and recreating it